The Scarpa Vapor V is an average performer in all metrics, making it a decent all-around shoe.

 Heel hooking in the Vapor V on another tough warm up in Siurana, Spain.

 Initially, the Vapor V was painful for our wide-footed lead tester.
 A precaution to those considering buying them, or any Scarpa model - these shoes tend to run small, so going up a half size or full size is not a bad idea.
 We tested the Vapor V in our normal shoe size and found them to be very, very tight.
 The synthetic upper, which is a new addition to the updated Vapor, doesn't provide much wiggle room, so don't bank on these puppies stretching out at all.
-We had a similar issue with the Scarpa Furia, which seemed to be sized even smaller than the Vapors.

 The padded, mesh tongue on the Vapor V made them a breathable and, over time, comfortable shoe.